visgl/loaders.gl/modules/3d-tiles/docs/api-reference/tile-3d-header.md

 Parent of this tile.

-###### refine : String
+##### refine : String

 Specifies the type of refine that is used when traversing this tile for rendering.

-- `ADD`: children tiles should be rendered together with parent tiles when level of details of parent tiles are not sufficient for current view.
+- `ADD`: high-resolution children tiles should be rendered in addition to lower-resolution parent tiles when level of details of parent tiles are not sufficient for current view.
-- `REPLACEMENT`: Children tiles should replace parent tiles when level of details of parent tiles are not sufficient for current view.
+- `REPLACEMENT`: high-resolution children tiles should replace parent tiles when lower-resolution parent tiles are not sufficient for current view.

 ##### selected : Boolean